commercetools/commercetools-payment-integration-java/README.md

 * [Javadoc](https://commercetools.github.io/commercetools-sunrise-java-payment/javadoc/index.html)

 ## General Info
-The commerectools-sunrise-java-payment project intend is to make payment integration easy.
+The commercetools-sunrise-java-payment project intend is to make payment integration easy.

 The checkout process in the shop can follow a standardized process via this module, even if different Payment Service Providers are used.
 `At the moment only PayOne is supported`